ChessScholar/Auto-PaLM/README.md

 # Auto-PaLM

-Auto-PaLM (Automated Prompts and Learning Memory) is a Python-based AI Debugger program that leverages the power of generative AI to generate questions and answers based on user-defined prompts.
+Auto-PaLM (Automated Prompts and Learning Memory) is a Python-based AI program that leverages the power of generative AI to generate questions and answers based on user-defined prompts.
 The program also stores and manages the generated content in a memory system, allowing for context-aware responses and the ability to filter, archive, and retrieve information based on user input.

 ## Features